-This recipe delivers meaty, cheesy goodness, loaded with all your favourite toppings.
+Meaty, cheesy goodness, loaded with all the best toppings.

 cumin seeds